Caregiver Resources and Help For Caregivers And Aging Adults

 How To Recognize Internet Referral and Information Sites

 How do consumers tell the difference between referral sites and reliable caregiving resources?
 For the most part, referral sites are sites with multiple advertisers or businesses visible on the site.
-Advertisements appear at the top of the page, in the right column, or other areas on the page.
+Advertisements appear at the top of the page, in the right column, or in other areas on the page.

 Sites say, “we can contact you with someone who can help,” or “we can contact you with a local expert.”
-By seeing the site report “we can contact you with” this confirms that the site is not the expert but an agent or a middleman who markets and sells the services of others.
+By seeing the site report “we can contact you with” confirms that the site is not the expert but an agent or a middleman who markets and sells the services of others.